Financial-Times/dotcom-reliability-kit/packages/serialize-error/README.md

 #### `SerializedError.cause`

 This is an error instance extracted from the `error.cause` property, which is serialized before being assigned.
 It defaults to `null`.

+#### `SerializedError.errors`
+This is an array of error instances extracted from the `error.errors` property (e.g. from an [AggregateError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AggregateError)).
+The errors are serialized before being assigned.

 #### `SerializedError.stack`